schombert/Project-Alice/docs/rules.md

 Both nations and provinces have a set of properties (a bag of float values) that may be affected by modifiers.
 Some modifiers attached to a province may also affect the bag of values associated with the owning nation.
 In general, as properties are added or removed, we add or remove their affect on the bag of values (we try not to recalculate the whole set as much as possible).
 This also means when a province changes ownership that we need to remember to update its affect on the national set of modifiers.

+### Scaled national modifiers

 Some modifiers are scaled by things such as war exhaustion, literacy, etc. Since these need to be updated daily, there is a second bag of values attached to nations just for these

+- rebel occupation: scaled by the fraction of rebel-occupied, non-overseas provinces when at war
+- infamy: scaled by infamy as a fraction of the infamy limit (can be greater than 1)
+- blockaded: scaled by the fraction of non-overseas blockaded ports
+- war exhaustion: scaled by war exhaustion
+- plurality: scaled by plurality
+- literacy: scaled by average literacy

+### Other conditional national modifiers

+- war/peace
+- disarmed
+- debt: The debt default to modifier is triggered by the nation having the generalized debt default and/or bankruptcy as a timed/triggered modifier and unpaid creditors ...
+I think.

 ## Economy